GhaynOrg/PMPS/README.md

 ### Details docs:
 Process Memory Pattern Scanner (PMPS)🔎

 PMPS uses the Windows API function `VirtualQueryEx` to fetch the memory blocks of a specific process.
 It searches within the process's virtual memory space, which starts at a base address of 0 and extends to the end of the virtual memory.
 This means that it does not search within the physical memory directly.
-The search iterate in pages `4KB` at a time.This page size was chosen because it provides optimal alignment for memory, and in my tests, I did not encounter any issues with data cut.
+The search iterate in pages `4KB` at a time.
+This page size was chosen because it provides optimal alignment for memory, and in my tests, I did not encounter any issues with data cut.
 \
 Look at this illustration of what I mean:
 \